 In 1871, the VanWart farm produced 1000 bu potatoes, 196 bu oats, 170 bu buckwheat, 30 bu apples, five bu corn, four bu of hops, and two bu each of peas, beans, and turnips.
 The farm had one hive of bees.
 The greater Hampstead region produced the same crops, plus some farmers grew rye, Mangel-wurtzel, carrots, and drew maple sugar from the bush.
 Farmers in the Hampstead CSD reported 138 hives of bees.

-In 1871, VanWart reported having two horses over three years old, two colts or fillies, two oxen, 12 other horned cattle, 12 swine, 14 milk cows, and 19 sheep.
+In 1871, VanWart reported having two horses over three years old, two colts or fillies, two oxen, 12 other horned cattle, 12 swine, 14 milk cows,19 sheep, and one beehive.
 He slaughtered two cattle, 12 swine, and 16 sheep.
-He had 600 pounds of butter, 1,000 pounds of cheese, 14 pounds of honey, 102 pounds of wool, and 90 yards of cloth.
-For every one of these categories, the VanWart farm greatly exceeded that of the average farm in the Hampstead CSD.
-Perhaps most notable was the VanWart farm’s dairy production: the average farm in the Hampstead CSD produced 348.6 pounds of butter and 207.25 pounds of cheese compared to VanWart’s 600 pounds of butter and 1,000 pounds of cheese, in 1871.
-In energetic terms, Hampstead farmers produced 790,683 MJ from their butter and cheese, for an average of 4,096.8 MJ per farm; in contrast, the VanWart farm produced 12,320 MJ from butter and cheese.
-Therefore, the average farm in the Hampstead CSD produced 33.25 percent of what the VanWart farm produced in terms of energy from butter and cheese.
+In contrast, the average farm had 1.4 horses over the age of three, .3 colts or fillies, .8 oxen, 5.3 milk cows, 3.3 other horned cattle, 9 sheep, 3.8 swine, and .65 of a beehive, and the average farm slaughtered 1.2 cattle, 3.7 sheep, and 3.8 swine.
+VanWart had 600 pounds of butter, 1,000 pounds of cheese, 14 pounds of honey, 102 pounds of wool, and 90 yards of cloth, whereas the average farm had 349 pounds of butter, 207 pounds of cheese, 6.9 pounds of honey, and 39.6 pounds of wool.
+Notable here is the VanWart farm’s dairy production: in energetic terms, the average farm in the Hampstead CSD produced about one-third of what the VanWart farm produced.
+Hampstead farmers produced 791,210 MJ from their butter and cheese, for an average of 4,100 MJ per farm; in contrast, the VanWart farm produced 12,320 MJ from butter and cheese.
 The labour of the women on the VanWart farm, Wilford’s mother Catherine, and his three sisters, Matilda, Bethiah, and Eliza, must have contributed greatly to the VanWart family’s prosperity.
 No doubt, by applying their labour to various farm tasks, they were able to increase the farm’s output.
 It is probable that there would have been a wharf in Hampstead where the VanWart farm productions would have been taken, loaded on ships, and sold in various markets, perhaps Fredericton, St. John, or Halifax.

 Wilford VanWart’s farm was very prosperous compared to the average farm in the Hampstead CSD.
 Although he used more of his available land as hay and pasture than did the average farm in Hampstead CSD, he still had a feed and litter deficit.
 He must have met his livestock’s feed and litter requirements by importing hay, perhaps from the hay-rich Tantramar Marshes.
 Additionally, the VanWart farm had abundant available labour, divided evenly by gender: four men and four women.
 Their combined labour made the farm a success.